 Electronic contracts make it easier for you to respond to these requests.
 When you have a centralized electronic contract repository, you can do a quick name search to locate all the data you need.
 You remain compliant and save time.

 Tresorit eSign: Easy-to-Use eSignature for Contracts

 Electronic contracts save your business time and money.
 You can complete transactions faster, across the sales pipeline or with vendors.
 With Tresorit eSign, you get the security and privacy capabilities you need with easy-to-use workflows.

-With Tresorit’s secure workspace and file sharing solutions, you have the end-to-end encryption to protect contracts and their sensitive data.
+With Tresorit’s secure cloud and file sharing solutions, you have the end-to-end encryption to protect contracts and their sensitive data.
 By incorporating Tresorit eSign, you can create templates and build workflows to manage the entire electronic contract lifecycle in a single location.
 Our solution provides fine-grained access controls with monitoring capabilities to limit and detect unauthorized access.
 With Tresorit eSign, you can document the contract lifecycle, including who sent the contract, who needs to sign it, when they signed it, and where they signed it.
 With our holistic solution based on giving you control over your data, you get the security you need with the ease of use you want.